Dissecting Spectral Granger Causality through Partial Information Decomposition: Application to Cardiovascular and Cerebrovascular Networks

 \subsection{Data and statistical analysis}

-The pipeline adopted to perform HOGC analysis of CV and CB interactions for each SYNC and nonSYNC participant in the REST and HUT conditions is described in detail in the following, and illustrated for a representative participant in {Fig. \ref{fig_example}.
-First, the time series obtained as described in Sect. \ref{ssec:Protocol} were taken as realizations of five discrete-time stationary random processes describing the dynamics of RESP (process $R$), SAP (process $S$), MAP (process $M$), HP (process $H$) and MCBV (process $V$) (Fig. \ref{fig_example}a).
-These processes are typically studied in the frequency domain by considering them as sampled uniformly with a sampling period equal to the mean HP, i.e. with sampling frequency $\bar{f}_s=\frac{1}{\mathbb{E}[H_n]}$; accordingly, considering the link between frequency and normalized angular frequency, i.e. $\omega=2\pi \bar{f}\backslash{\bar{f}_s}$, all spectral functions can be represented as a function of the frequency $\bar{f}$ varying in the range $[0, \frac{\bar{f}_s}{2}]$ (e.g., the PSD is reported in Fig. \ref{fig_example}b).
+The pipeline adopted to perform PDGC analysis of CV and CB interactions for each SYNC and nonSYNC participant in the REST and HUT conditions is described in detail in the following, and illustrated for a representative participant in {Fig. \ref{fig_example}.
+First, the time series obtained as described in Sect. \ref{ssec:Protocol} were taken as realizations of five discrete-time stationary random processes describing the dynamics of RESP, SAP, MAP, HP, and MCBV (respectively, processes $R$,$S$,$M$,$H$,$V$; Fig. \ref{fig_example}a).
+These processes are typically studied in the frequency domain by considering them as sampled uniformly with a sampling period equal to the mean HP, i.e. with sampling frequency $\bar{f}_s=\frac{1}{\mathbb{E}[H_n]}$; accordingly, all spectral functions can be represented as a function of the frequency $\bar{f}$ varying in the range $[0, \frac{\bar{f}_s}{2}]$ (e.g., the PSD is reported in Fig. \ref{fig_example}b).

 We considered two settings typically adopted for investigating the short-term control of heart rate and cerebral blood flow: to study CV interactions (Fig. \ref{fig_example}c-e), we take HP as the target process and RESP and SAP as driver processes (i.e., $Y=H$, $X=\{R,S\}$); to study CB interactions (Fig. \ref{fig_example}f-h), we take MCBV as the target process and RESP, MAP and HP as driver processes (i.e., $Y=V$, $X=\{R,M,H\}$).
 In each setting, a VAR model was identified on the selected time series (ordinary least square regression, model order $p$ set in the range 3-12 via the Bayesian Information Criterion \cite{faes2012measuring}).
 The estimated VAR parameters $\hat{\textbf{A}}_k$ and $\hat{\boldsymbol{\Sigma}}_U$ were then used to compute the corresponding SS parameters, from which the spectral GC was obtained as in Sect. \ref{sec:computation} (full GC: Fig. \ref{fig_example}d,g, black).
 The analysis was iterated over the atoms of the GC lattice as in Sect. \ref{sec:HOGC}, computing for each atom the spectral GCs of every component of the atom (Fig. \ref{fig_example}c,f, gray), deriving the spectral redundant GC of the atom according to (\ref{SpectralRedGC}) and applying M\"{o}bius inversion to get the spectral atomic GCs (Fig. \ref{fig_example}c,f, dashed-colored).
 These GCs were then aggregated to obtain the unique, synergistic and redundant spectral GCs (respectively, solid pink/green/orange, solid blue and solid red in Fig. \ref{fig_example}d,g).
 Finally, time-domain values for the full GC and for its coarse-grained unique, synergistic and redundant components were obtained by integrating the spectral GCs over the whole frequency range ($\bar{f}\in [0,\frac{\bar{f}_s}{2}]$), and also within specific frequency bands of physiological interest, i.e. the low-frequency band (LF, $\bar{f}\in $ [0.03 0.15] Hz) and the high-frequency band (HF, $\bar{f}\in$ [0.15 0.4] Hz) (Fig. \ref{fig_example}e,h, big circles).